Security Overview

 - give us a reasonable opportunity to investigate and remediate before any public disclosure;

-- avoid privacy violations, data destruction, service degradation, and any access to or modification of data that does not belong to you; and
+- avoid privacy violations, data destruction, service degradation and any access to or modification of data that does not belong to you; and

 - act in good faith and within applicable law, including the Information Technology Act, 2000.

-We will acknowledge legitimate reports, work to remediate confirmed issues promptly, and keep you informed of our progress.
+We will acknowledge legitimate reports, work to remediate confirmed issues promptly and keep you informed of our progress.
 We do not currently operate a paid bug-bounty programme, but we are grateful for responsible disclosures and will credit researchers where appropriate and agreed.

-12. Governing law & jurisdiction
+13. Governing law & jurisdiction

 This Security Overview is governed by the laws of India.
 Subject to any arbitration agreed in our Terms & Conditions (seated at Pune, Maharashtra, conducted in English, under the Arbitration and Conciliation Act, 1996), the courts at Pune, Maharashtra shall have exclusive jurisdiction over any dispute arising out of or in connection with this page.

-13. Changes to this overview
+14. Changes to this overview

 We may update this Security Overview from time to time as our practices and infrastructure evolve.
-The “Last updated” date above will change accordingly, and material changes may be notified through the dashboard or by email.
+The “Last updated” date above will change accordingly and material changes may be notified through the dashboard or by email.

-14. Contact
+15. Contact

-For security questions, vulnerability reports, or any data-protection grievance, contact Vishal Khandelwal, Founder at hello@trykairos.in, or write to KairosAI Technologies Private Limited, Flat No. E-506, Pristine Allure, S.No.
-20/2A, Vadgaon Sheri, Pune City, Pune – 411014, Maharashtra, India.
+For security questions, vulnerability reports, or any data-protection grievance, contact Vishal Khandelwal, Founder at security@trykairos.in, or write to KairosAI Technologies Private Limited, Flat No. E-506, Pristine Allure, S.No.
+20/2A, Vadgaon Sheri, Pune City, Pune, 411014, Maharashtra, India.